-- Bronze: Earn at least 525 points by earning points in at least 7 objectives. - Silver: Earn at least 750 points by earning points in at least 8 objectives. - Gold: Earn at least 1,000 points by earning points in at least 8 objectives. - Our troop has completed online rechartering by the deadline in order to maintain continuity of our program. - We certify that these requirements have been completed:
+- Bronze: Earn at least 525 points by earning points in at least 7 objectives. - Silver: Earn at least 750 points by earning points in at least 8 objectives. - Gold: Earn at least 1,000 points by earning points in at least 8 objective and at least Bronze in #6 or #7.

+Our troop has completed online rechartering by the deadline in order to maintain continuity of our program.

+We certify that these requirements have been completed: